Value4AI/Awesome-LLM-in-Social-Science/README.md

   TL;DR: This paper studies Large Language Models' (LLMs) cooperative and coordinated behavior by letting them play repeated 2-player games.
 The key findings are that LLMs like GPT-4 perform well in competitive games but struggle to coordinate and alternate strategies in games requiring more cooperation.

+- [*Value*] **Measuring Value Understanding in Language Models through Discriminator-Critique Gap**, 2023.10, [[paper]](https://arxiv.org/abs/2310.00378).

+  TL;DR: This paper introduces Value Understanding Measurement (VUM) framework to quantitatively assess an LLM's understanding of values.
+This is done by measuring the discriminator-critique gap (DCG), which evaluates both the model's knowledge of values ("know what") and the reasoning behind this knowledge ("know why").

 ---
 ### Alignment